codyguru/color-blinding/README.md

 # Color-Blind
 > Color-blind is a game built on the MERN stack.

-First off, I just wanted to say the joy creating this application brought me.
+I just wanted to say the joy creating this application brought me.
 I wanted to create something that everyday people could interact with and enjoy, coders and non-coders alike.
 Although simple, mini games are addictive and bring tons of joy to whoever plays them.
 I was inspired by mini games like Flappy Bird and Wordle.
 I wanted to make a game that was simple yet addictive and share it with my family and friends.

 ![Animation](https://user-images.githubusercontent.com/39501050/177068462-86ef4919-7918-445b-9308-62470dba53bc.gif)